 The most serious reaction to an insect sting is an allergic one, which needs immediate medical attention.
 Symptoms of an allergic reaction to an insect sting include:

 - Generalized (widespread) hives that appear as a red, itchy rash that spreads to areas other than the area that was stung.

 - Swelling of your face, throat or mouth tissue.

 - Rapid pulse.

-- Dizziness or a sharp drop in blood pressure.
+- Dizziness or a sharp drop in your blood pressure.

-If the patient has a reaction like this, a re-sting can cause a serious reaction that can be life-threatening.
+If you have a reaction like this, a re-sting can cause a serious reaction that can be life-threatening.

 An allergic reaction is treated with epinephrine (adrenaline).
-Anyone who has had allergic reactions from bee stings should be seen by a board-certified allergy/immunology doctor to confirm by skin and/or blood testing to bee venom that they have an allergy.
-Venom immunotherapy is recommended when venom allergy is confirmed.
+If you’ve had an allergic reaction to bee stings, see a board-certified allergy/immunologist to get a skin and/or blood test to confirm your allergy to bee venom.
+Venom immunotherapy is recommended if venom allergy is confirmed.
 This will help reduce the possibility that a re-sting will cause a serious reaction.